GoogleCloudPlatform/fda-mystudies/hydra/README.md

 # Hydra client configuration

 The FDA MyStudies platform components are configured with a `client_id` and `client_secret`.
 The grant type for each component and example values are listed in the table below.
-The `Participant manager`, `Android` and `iOS` applications share a single set of credentials.
+The `Auth server`, `Participant manager`, `Android` and `iOS` applications share a single set of credentials.
 You are responsible for generating and managing the values of `client_secret`.
 You can set these values with `Hydra` by making a POST request:

 ```shell
  curl    --location --request POST ‘<HYDRA_ADMIN_BASE_URL>/clients’ \